 - Half of each $1 minimum mandated player fee stays with the facilitating club of the league for expenses such as course improvements or new baskets, charitable donations, or other avenues that will help the sport of disc golf continue to thrive and grow.
 (League Director can charge additional league fees at their discretion to go towards payouts, prizes, ace funds, or league costs.)

 - Exposure and advertising for your league through PDGA.com

-- Anyone interested in becoming a league director can contact the PDGA office with any additional questions that may arise.
+Anyone interested in becoming a League Director can contact the PDGA office with any additional questions that may arise.

 The PDGA believes in keeping the process as simple as possible for our League Directors.
 The cost to sanction a league is only $25 USD.
 For each round played by a player during the league, the League Director is mandated to collect a $1 USD fee.
 Half of that fee stays with the club, and half of that fee is paid to the PDGA at the end of the league once all weeks are completed and the league report is submitted.
 Each League Director will be able access the PDGA Tournament Manager, Disc Golf Scene and the PDGA League Director Spreadsheet online.
 These tools will allow a club to manage their league and track results automatically and provides more detailed stats such as hole-by-hole scores, win/loss record and more for the dedicated and statistic-loving League Directors.

 The growth of the sport of disc golf is highly strengthened through grassroots marketing.
 By giving the home town recreational players an opportunity to participate in a sanctioned event every week, it allows those with jobs, families, and responsibilities at home to still remain an active PDGA member.
 Through this platform, the “hometown hero” will have the opportunity to gain consistent ratings and see how they match up against the top pros worldwide.